 Reverse mortgages in Australia

-While growing in popularity overseas, it’s safe to say reverse mortgages have a pretty bad wrap in Australia.
-Reverse mortgages can help older Australians with their short-term or immediate financial needs, but many people either just don’t know or stop to think about the significant long-term implications of reverse mortgages.
+More popular overseas, it’s fair to say reverse mortgages get a bad rap in Australia.
+While reverse mortgages can help older Australians with their short-term or immediate financial needs, they can also come with significant long-term implications.

-A recent review by ASIC found the common view among retirees, and even many finance brokers and lenders are that many equity release products like reverse mortgages take advantage of vulnerable elderly people.
-The review also found that many borrowers who take out a reverse mortgage don’t really understand how it works.
+A 2018 review by the finance regulator ASIC found the common view among retirees - and even many finance brokers and lenders - was that so-called equity release products (ERPs) like reverse mortgages take advantage of vulnerable elderly people.
+The review also found that many borrowers who sign up to them don’t really understand how they work.

-International research published by big four consulting firm EY (formerly Ernst and Young) predicts the global equity release market could more than triple over the next ten years.
+Yet, despite this, international research by big four consulting firm EY predicted the global equity release market could more than triple over the next ten years.
+But its report also found that one of the greatest barriers to growth in the lending market segment is the lack of understanding of how such loans work.

 What is a reverse mortgage?